Watch how face masks in public became the norm as COVID-19 cases spiked

 That’s according to data from Carnegie Mellon University’s Delphi Research Group, which surveys Facebook users on a daily basis on a number of coronavirus-related topics.
 One of the questions Delphi asks is whether people wear a mask in public.
 It then takes those responses to estimate mask adoption within a particular area.

 Delphi’s real-time COVID-19 tracking tool—produced in collaboration with health-tech company Change Healthcare—lets you look back at the survey data by each county, or visualize it through a useful color-coded map.
-Even more useful, you can watch a time lapse of the visualization by adjusting the map’s display settings to “people wearing masks” and “counties.”
+Even more useful, you can watch a time-lapse of the visualization by adjusting the map’s display settings to “people wearing masks” and “counties.”
 From there, click the play button to watch how mask adoption grew from September 8 through this week.

 The time-lapse map indicates that, not surprisingly, mask wearing became more commonplace in regions as those regions became more affected by outbreaks.
-Adoption appears to be especially prevalent in states like New York that mandated masks early.
+Adoption appears to be especially prevalent in states such as New York that mandated masks early.

 Delphi’s tracking tool, called COVIDcast, was launched a while back, but it was recently updated with even more indicators, including de-identified claims data from Change Healthcare.
 Check out the tool here.